AdamStuckert/Gen711/Lecture/1_WhyBioinformatics.md

 Now, how many instances of Adenine (A) are there in this same segment of DNA?

-What about if we are interested in transcribing this into RNA?
+**Question 2:** What about if we are interested in transcribing this into RNA?
 Please do this.

 Finally, lets identify this section of the genome!
 We know this is a mouse, so as an exercise I will just give you a few mouse genes that this could be.

+**Question 3:** Which gene is our DNA sequence?

 Gene 1, agouti signalling protein:
 ```